top of page

 He didn’t reply, but something in his chest loosened, his shoulders eased like a door clicking back into its latch.
 The language was clinical, but that was what he preferred.

 Saoirse didn’t need to mother their children.
 She did not need to do anything.
 All he required of her was to be constant.
-The twins were safer, more immaculate, calmer than he ever was, untouched by the chaos that made him.
-That, too, was his design.
+The twins were already safer, more immaculate, calmer than he ever was, untouched by the chaos that made him.
+And that was all he wanted.
 Marcela had once accused him of “ruthlessly removing every noise from life.”
 He hadn’t disagreed.
 Allegra had hated noise, too.

 Lunch was a formality.
 One hour at the Hôtel d’Angleterre with the Zurich partners who ordered for him out of habit.
 He didn’t mind.
 He liked efficiency more than pleasure.